Saumya812/ScholarSnap/README.md

 ## Project Status

 ScholarSnap is currently under active development.
-Key features like OCR, summarization, and Q&A interface are being built and tested.
+Few additional key features like OCR, summarization, and Q&A interface as well as advanced features like theme selection, usage tracker, session history are being built and tested.
-Stay tuned for updates, and feel free to star 🌟 the repository to follow along!
+Stay tuned for updates, and feel free to star the repository to follow along!

 ## How It Works